Curated Luxury Properties · Provence · 7 Stays

 What types of luxury properties are available in Provence?

-TheChosenStay curates a hand-picked selection of villas in Provence, ranging from restored mas farmhouses with stone walls and shaded courtyards to contemporary properties designed around open-plan living and infinity pools.
-Many sit on private grounds among vineyards, olive groves or woodland, giving a sense of seclusion that hotels in the region rarely match.
+TheChosenStay curates a selection of estates and villas across the region, ranging from centuries-old bastides with original stonework and shaded courtyards to more contemporary builds designed around open-plan living and infinity pools.
+Many sit on private grounds of several hectares, often surrounded by olive groves or vineyards.
+The common thread is a sense of rootedness: these are properties that feel specific to their setting rather than transplanted from elsewhere.

 How much does a luxury villa in Provence cost per week?